Volkswagen to cut another $3.4 billion in costs to boost margins

 The VW brand aims to invest more than 11 billion euros in electric vehicles, digitalization, autonomous driving and mobility services by 2023, with the bulk earmarked for electric cars, the company said.

-Volkswagen also said talks over a potential alliance with U.S. rival Ford (F.N) were going well, and that it would give an update at the beginning of 2019.
+Volkswagen also said talks over a potential alliance with U.S. rival Ford were going well, and that it would give an update at the beginning of 2019.
 The firms are exploring areas of potential cooperation including electric and autonomous cars.

-Shares in Volkswagen, which also makes Audi, Porsche, Skoda and Seat cars, were down 2.1 percent at 1120 GMT, in line with a European autos index .SXAP hit by worries over a fresh build-up in the Sino-U.S. trade war.
+Shares in Volkswagen, which also makes Audi, Porsche, Skoda and Seat cars, were down 2.1 percent at 1120 GMT, in line with a European autos index hit by worries over a fresh build-up in the Sino-U.S. trade war.

 Reporting by Jan Schwartz and Edward Taylor; Writing by Christoph Steitz; Editing by Thomas Seythal and Mark Potter